farbodr/getting-and-cleaning-data/CodeBook.md

 Once the subject and activity data is appeneded to test and train data the script appends test and train to create a merged file.

+The final tidy file contains one row per subject per activity.
+For each activity there columns that average the results in the original data by subject.

 The final tidy data set contains the following columns:

 subject -- this is the subject that performed the activty